 The study found that people who did two to five sessions per week of cycling on a stationary bike, running on a treadmill, or walking were able to slow the reduction in brain size.
 This led researchers to declare exercise “a maintenance program for the brain.”
 In fact, exercise even lowers the risk for Alzheimer’s and vascular dementia.

-If you haven’t yet added exercise to your regular routine, get started with these exercise motivation tips.
 Simple hacks like creating a schedule, joining a fitness community, and switching up your workout can help to make workouts a regular and enjoyable part of your life.

 A 2017 study on sleep and the brain published in the journal Neurology linked a shortage of deep REM sleep to the development of dementia, including Alzheimer’s disease.
 REM sleep, a phase in which your eyes move rapidly and you dream intensely, typically first happens about 70 to 90 minutes after you fall asleep.
 Study participants who developed dementia took longer to get into REM sleep and spent an average of 17% of sleep in that phase.
 In contrast, the people who didn’t develop dementia spent about 20% of the time in REM sleep.